 Revocable Living Trusts

-A Revocable Living Trust, also called a Revocable Trust, Living Trust or Inter Vivos Trust, is simply a type of trust that can be changed at any time.
-In other words, if you have second thoughts about a provision in the trust or change your mind about who should be a trust beneficiary or trustee, then you can modify the terms of the trust through what is called a trust amendment.
-Or, if you decide that you do not like anything about the trust at all, then you can either revoke the entire agreement or change the entire contents through a trust amendment and restatement.
+A Revocable Living Trust, also known as a Revocable Trust, Living Trust or Inter Vivos Trust, is simply a type of trust that can be changed at any time.
+In other words, if you have second thoughts about a provision in the trust or change your mind about who should be a beneficiary or trustee of the trust, then you can modify the terms of the trust through what is called a trust amendment.
+Or, if you decide that you don't like anything about the trust at all, then you can either revoke the entire agreement or change the entire contents through a trust amendment and restatement.

 So why should you use a Revocable Living Trust as part of your estate plan?
 For three important reasons: